arangodb/docs/3.9/graphs-pregel.md

 ```

 You might get inconsistent results if you requested to store the results and
-then cancel an execution when it is already in its `storing` state (or `done`
+then cancel an execution when it is already in its `storing` state.
-state in versions prior to 3.7.1).
 The data is written multi-threaded into all
 collection shards at once.
 This means there are multiple transactions
 simultaneously.
 A transaction might already be committed when you cancel the
 execution job.
 Therefore, you might see some updated documents, while other